 The 2-wire serial bus protocol mandates an 8 bits device address word after a start bit condition to invoke a valid read or write command.
 The first four most significant bits of the device address must be 1010, which is common to all serial EEPROM devices.
 The next three bits are device address bits.
-These three device address bits (5th, 6th and 7th) are to match with the external chip select/address pin states.
+These three device address bits (5th and 6th) are to match with the external chip select/address pin states.
 If a match is made, the EEPROM device outputs an acknowledge signal after the 8th read/write bit, otherwise the chip will go into standby mode.
-However, matching may not be needed for some or all device address bits (5th, 6thand 7th) as noted below.
+However, matching may not be needed for some or all device address bits (5th and 6th) as noted below.
+The seventh bit of the device address (P0) is a memory page address bit.
 The last or 8th bit is a read/write command bit.
 If the 8th bit is at V{IH} then the chip goes into read mode.
 If a "0" is detected, the device enters programming mode.